christiandreher/nddlgen-cli/README.md

 ## License

-Copyright 2015 Christian Dreher (christian.dreher@student.kit.edu)
+Copyright 2015 Christian Dreher (dreher@charlydelta.org)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.